 The laser beam exiting the surgical fiber connector is about 16 times smaller, allowing to decrease the diameter of the fiber from 200 µm down to 50 µm.
 Hence, it is possible to increase the laser energy and provide more focused laser light: 70 µm in TFL vs. 300 µm in Ho:YAG.
 The flexibility of smaller fibers significantly facilitates the operating of a minuscule ureteroscope in demanding anatomical locations [1,2].
 In addition, the TFL laser fibers are more resistant to breakage and demonstrate less laser fiber burn back, improving the lifetime of fiber and lowering operating costs.

 A TFL system comes as a smaller, lighter device, is overall quieter and uses a standard power outlet.
-In addition, without the need for water cooling and a need to align the lamp and laser mirror before a procedure.
+In addition, there is no need for water cooling, nor for aligning the lamp and laser mirror before a procedure.
 This convenience in the operating room saves precious OR space and installation costs and also allows the device to be used spontaneously should the decision to perform a laser surgery be made.